synesthesiam/voice2json/docs/commands.md

 $ voice2json tune-examples --directory /path/to/examples/
 ```

-This will use the recorded WAV files and transcriptions to [adapt the sphinx acoustic model](https://cmusphinx.github.io/wiki/tutorialadapt/).
+This will use the recorded WAV files and transcriptions to [adapt the sphinx acoustic model](https://cmusphinx.github.io/wiki/tutorialadapt/) with MLLR.
 When it's finished, `tune-examples` will write an [MLLR matrix](https://cmusphinx.github.io/wiki/tutorialadapt/#creating-a-transformation-with-mllr) to the file path in `speech-to-text.pocketsphinx.mllr-matrix` in your [profile](profiles.md).
-When `transcibe-wav` runs next, it will use this file during transcription.
+When `transcibe-wav` runs next, it will use this matrix during transcription.